aspirity-inc/easydev/documentation/src/content/docs/components/Layout/footer.md

 title: Footer
 ---

-Footer is a part of Layout component.
+The Footer is a part of Layout component.

 The Footer can have the next props: height, backgroundColor.
 Here you can add contact information, social networks, etc...